ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

     </div>
  </div>

+During the 2010 General Election, then Prime Minister Gordon Brown crossed paths with local woman Gillian Duffy on the campaign trail in Rochdale.

 In nine schools across Rochdale, 70 per cent of the children speak English as a foreign language [4].
 In a now [infamous exchange](http://www.theguardian.com/politics/2010/apr/28/gordon-brown-gillian-duffy-transcript), she dared complain about the effects of immigration on the local community and he called her a bigot once he (thought he) was safely back in his ministerial car.

-People don't care about dry facts and figures about GDP etc when what used to be their local pub is now a Polish deli & the local primary school they went to now has 25 distinct languages reverberating around the playground.

 Failure of government to see this effect of an open-door EU policy on working-class communities and address it without insinuating that anyone complaining are racist or bigoted has created a festering rage that we now see boiling over.